tomkob9999/datafake/docs/README.md

 - original Japanese name, address and text generation/conversion modules are included (these libraries are not light, but quite powerful)
 # Usage

-You can either access the Github Pages site ( https://tomkob9999.github.io/datafake/ ), or download the source codes and run on your PC.
+You can access the Github Pages site directly ( https://tomkob9999.github.io/datafake/ ).

-When running on desktop (Windows/Mac/Linux/others), download the zip file and unzip.
-Then, launch index.html on the browser of your choice (typically double-clicking the file).
-That is all.
+Alternatively, you can download the source codes and run on your PC by downloading the zip file and unzipping.
+Then, you can launch index.html on the browser of your choice (typically double-clicking the file).

 # Features
 - Dynamically add fields: done